Tips for Dying your Hair at Home IN ENGLISH

 During this test, if you experience any adverse skin reaction like itching, rash or burn, please STOP and perform an allergy test.

 IMPORTANT ALWAYS DO A HAIR ALLERGY TEST:

-The above photo illustrates very clearly how important it is to do a hair dye allergy test 48 hours prior using a new hair color dye.
-Please click the below link for detailed instruction of how to perform such a test.
+The above photo clearly illustrates how important it is to do a hair dye allergy test 48 hours prior to using a new hair color dye.
+Please click the below link for detailed instructions on how to perform such a test.
 Stay Safe, always!

 Let’s take a look further: HOW TO DO AN HAIR ALLERGY TEST

 - Avoid contact with eye and skin.
 Rinse eye immediately if product comes into contact.